-At a time when modern classical composers were hailed for their embrace of tape machines, creative editing and electronics Miles Davis was accused of selling out for doing likewise.
+At a time when modern classical composers were hailed for their embrace of tape machines, creative editing, and electronics, Miles Davis was accused of selling out for doing likewise.
 Much is made of how he supposedly saw the success of Hendrix and Sly and desired to have that success for himself.
-However, his fickle critics often fail to mention that he recruited highly talented, accomplished and creative musicians to join him and generously mentored them and they, together with Miles, created innovative music that influenced subsequent generations of musicians and this music is enjoyed and acclaimed to this day.
+However, his fickle critics often fail to mention that he recruited highly talented, accomplished, and creative musicians to join him and generously mentored them and they, together with Miles, created innovative music that influenced subsequent generations of musicians, and this music is enjoyed and acclaimed to this day.

 Today, one might infer that the output of CTI records was merely a precursor to today’s “Smooth Jazz”.
-However, if you look deeper you will see that the artists on CTI represented funk-jazz, while the sometimest slick production values and penchant for orchestrations of CTI namesake Creed Taylor did foreshadow the excesses that came to define smooth jazz.
-It was he who helped Wes Montgomery cross over to pop.
+However, if you look deeper you will see that the artists on CTI represented funk-jazz, while the sometimes slick production values and penchant for orchestrations of CTI namesake Creed Taylor did foreshadow the excesses that came to define smooth jazz.
+It was he who helped Wes Montgomery cross over to Pop.
 Yet, even though Wes may be excoriated by some for giving in to the commercial instincts of Taylor, I still love listening to him, even with strings.
 But, I digress.

 Click on the mp-3 link at the top of the post to hear Benson and the gang play Dave Brubeck’s Take Five from this show.
 You can hear the crowd and appreciate that this was no staid affair.

 7 thoughts on “Was Jazz Dead in the 1970’s?”